Nellore Andhra Pradesh, India Travel Guide

 Geological features are not a main attraction in Nellore, with focus more on biological and hydrological aspects.

-Nellore's natural settings offer many chances for unforgettable photos.
+Nellore's natural settings offer many possibilities for unforgettable photos.

-The region has developing ecotourism options in coastal areas and bird sanctuaries.
+The region has developing ecotourism options in areas by the coast and bird sanctuaries.

 Consider engaging a local guide for birdwatching tours to identify species and locate prime viewing spots.